 The Pentagon’s multi-billion-dollar missile defense shield has failed for the third time in nearly five years to intercept a target missile, marking the latest disappointment in a string of lackluster flight test results since the last successful intercept test in December 2008.
 During a July 5 trial, the Ground-Based Interceptor was launched from Vandenberg AFB, Calif., against a target lofted from the Kwajalein Atoll in the Pacific.
 The U.S. Missile Defense Agency is mum about the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Latest U.S. Missile Defense Test Fails".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Latest U.S. Missile Defense Test Fails".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.